Rosneft: Operations

 Rosneft owns and operates seven large refineries in Russia with an aggregate annual capacity of 372 Moilbbl and four mini-refineries.
 The refineries can process about 45% of the crude oil produced by Rosneft as a whole.
 Rosneft owns a 50% stake in Ruhr Oel GmbH, which holds stakes in four refineries in Germany with an overall capacity of 23.2 million tonnes.
 A 54% stake in the PCK refinery in Schwedt was put into trusteeship by the German government in September 2022 as a result of the Russian attacks on Ukraine.
-In August 2024, it was revealed that Qatar was planning on purchasing Rosneft's stakes through negotiations held between the Secretary of State of the German Chancellery, Joerg Kukies, and the CEO of the Qatar Investment Authority, Mansoor Ebrahim Al-Mahmoud.
+In August 2024, it was revealed that Qatar was planning on purchasing Rosneft's stakes through negotiations held between the Secretary of State of the German Chancellery, Jörg Kukies, and the CEO of the Qatar Investment Authority, Mansoor Ebrahim Al-Mahmoud.

 In September 2024, the German government announced it would extend the trusteeship until 10 March 2025, with the anticipation of a sale of assets to Qatar.
 Rosneft is the second largest national oil company by retail network, which covers 41 regions of Russia and includes 1,800 filling stations.
 In March 2020, the company stopped its operations in Venezuela.
 It sold all of its assets in the country to another unnamed company that the Russian government owns.

 Rosneft owns several subsidiaries, among which is Rosneftflot, its sea transportation unit responsible for owning and managing vessels.
 By 2018, they had contracted 26 vessels, including 12 polar-capable oil tankers, with Zvezda Shipyard.